3. November 2020

 This can be done manually as well as fully automated.
 Especially for large data sets or numerous PIIs in single frames, manual work is tedious, slow and related to high costs.
 Automated solutions, on the other hand, are much faster and the easiest way for identity protection in camera data is de-identification software based on artificial intelligence.
 AI technologies are extremely efficient at detecting objects and can thus be used for automating image and video redaction in a fast and secure manner, without any human involved.

-brighter AI’s Identity Protection Suite is based on highest security standards and offers seamless integration (cloud to edge) as well as an interactive UI.
+brighter AI’s brighter Redact is based on highest security standards and offers seamless integration (cloud to edge) as well as an interactive UI.
 It is the best product for privacy-compliant image and video processing – with privacy tech made in Germany.
 The benefits at a glance:

 - Easy-to-use: Simple integration via cloud API or online user interface